rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 ## Money and State

-What is the ultimate fate of modern state-backed fiat, and specifically, what is the fate of the petrodollar system known as USD?
+What is the ultimate fate of modern fiat, specifically, what is the fate of the petrodollar system known as USD?
-Of the hundreds of state-controlled fiat currencies;
+Of the hundreds of
+ fiat currencies in the world;
- of the unprecedented
+ of all the unprecedented
  hyperinflation
  events occurring around the globe;
  the lynchpin of this entire